RefresherTowel/docs/catalyst/quickstart.md

 ## 4. Duration-based modifiers

-Catalyst ships with a global `CatalystModifierTracker` instance:
+Catalyst ships with a global `CatalystModifierTracker` struct:

 - It is created automatically as `global.__catalyst_modifier_tracker`.
 - The macro `CATALYST_COUNTDOWN` points at this instance.